Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling: Introduction

-A recent paradigm shift in image-to-image generative modeling is the development of diffusion or score-based generative modeling, which is a probabilistic framework that reformulates the previous sampling processes from learned data distributions.
+A recent paradigm shift in image-to-image generative modeling is the development of diffusion or score-based generative models (SGMs), which is a probabilistic framework that reformulates the previous sampling processes from learned data distributions.
 By increasingly injecting noise into our data and learning the inverse denoising procedure, we can map a prior distribution to the data distribution and subsequently sample from it.
 Score matching with Langevin Dynamics \citep[SMLD, e.g.][]{Vincent_2011, Song_2019, Song_2021} learns the score, or the gradient of the log probability density, of the data distribution which is used by Langevin dynamics to generate data using stochastic differential equations (SDEs).
 An analogous score-based framework is Denoising Diffusion Probabilistic Modeling \citep[DDPM, e.g.][]{Sohl-Dickstein_2015, Ho_2020} which implicitly learns the score by training a sequence of models to reverse the noise injection.
-In the context of astrophysics generative modeling, this probabilistic framework can learn and sample images from posterior distributions rather than points estimates: recent work in astrophysics has been applied to a variety of tasks, including sampling galaxy spectra \citep[e.g.][]{Doorenbos_2022, Doorenbos_2024}, super-resolution gravitational lensing maps \citep[e.g.][]{Reddy_2024}, satellite galaxies and subhalo populations \citep[e.g.][]{Nguyen_2024, bourdin2024inpainting}, and initial conditions of the universe \citep[e.g.][]{Legin_2024}.
+SGMs offer many advantages over traditional GANs and VAEs: not only are SGMs less prone to mode collapse to an average solution during training, they also learn the noise of the problem at all scales in a structured manner, which is crucial for astronomical data that may be noisy, incomplete, or lossy.
+SGMs also optimize using an explicit likelihood surrogate, whose stability scales well with dimension, as opposed to the amortized inference procedure of VAEs that can under-represent the posterior, or the adversarial losses used by GANs that is known to be unstable.
+In the context of astrophysics generative modeling, diffusion models have been able to robustly sample various posterior distributions: recent work in astrophysics has been applied to a variety of tasks, including sampling galaxy spectra \citep[e.g.][]{Doorenbos_2022, Doorenbos_2024}, super-resolution gravitational lensing maps \citep[e.g.][]{Reddy_2024}, satellite galaxies and subhalo populations \citep[e.g.][]{Nguyen_2024, bourdin2024inpainting}, and initial conditions of the universe \citep[e.g.][]{Legin_2024}.